speedata/xts-doc/docs/manual/programming/index.md

     ~~~

 The output of the command [`<Message>`](../../reference/message.md) is 3.
-If the variable nr was declared with local visibility, it could not be read in the data element.
+If the variable `no` was declared with local visibility, it could not be read in the data element.

 The global visibility is necessary because the program execution in the layout sometimes “jumps back and forth”.
 At the end of the page the content of [`<AtPageShipout>`](../../reference/atpageshipout.md) is executed in the current page type.
 It must also be possible to access the variables there.